Moonshallow5/Moonshallow5/README.md

 Thank you for visiting my profile :)

 🔭 Exploring
 - Building things stuck on my head
 - 📫 Sharing updates on [LinkedIn](https://www.linkedin.com/in/sandeep-singh-557510200/)

+Now spending most of time training for the AWS Solution Architect course with Andrew Catrill, so won't see much commit nowadays.
+Also planning to get the cert end of June 2025

 🔦Skills achieved: